edencehealth/ohdsi-achilles/README.md

   achilles.R [options]

 General options:
   -h, --help                     Show this help message.
-  --num-threads=<n>       The number of threads to use when running achilles [default: 1] --optimize-atlas-cache  Enables the optimizeAtlasCache option to the achilles function --source-name=<name>    The source name used by the achilles function and included as part of the output path [default: NA] --timestamp=<time_str>  The timestamp-style string to use when calculating some file output paths.
+  --num-threads=<n>              The number of threads to use when running achilles [default: 1] --optimize-atlas-cache         Enables the optimizeAtlasCache option to the achilles function --source-name=<name>           The source name used by the achilles function and included as part of the output path [default: NA]
+  --timestamp=<time_str>         The timestamp-style string to use when calculating some file output paths.
 Defaults to a string derived from the current date & time. [default: AUTO]
   --skip-achilles                This option prevents Achilles from running, which can be useful for running the other utilities like the DQD Shiny App
   --output-base=<str>            The output path used by achilles [default: /output] --s3-target=<str>              Optional AWS S3 bucket path to sync with the output_base directory (for uploading results to S3)
+  --exclude-analysis-ids=<list>  A comma-separated list of Achilles analysis IDs to exclude

 CDM Options:
   --cdm-version=<semver>  Which standard version of the CDM to use [default: 5]